beranka/scramblepasswords/README.md

 ## Technologies
 I built this in Kotlin in Android Studio, it uses View Binding, SharedPreferences, Material 3 and supports dynamic colors (from Android 12).
 I made it's launcher icon in Inkscape.

-## Resources that helped me build this and what I take from it
-For learning Android and Kotlin, I found really great [the YouTube channel of Philipp Lackner](https://www.youtube.com/@PhilippLackner), everything is really clear in his tutorials, I can highly recommend learning from there.
-I also referred to [the official website about Material 3](https://m3.material.io/), especially for dynamic colors.
-Otherwise I of course googled a lot of stuff and read questions on Stack Overflow, that were similar to my problems.

-I actually really enjoyed doing this project, apart from the Android Studio casually making my computer crash (and I wasn't even using an emulator), Kotlin is very nice to code in ❤️.